rtomasc/GettingCleaningCourseProject/CodeBook.md

 #Code Book for the Course Project file (Tidy.txt)

 For each subject (1-30) and each activity (6 activities), there are 86 mean values.
-There averaged values are the means and standard deviations among the 561 features of a more extense dataset.
+These are the mean values for each mean and standard deviation among the 561 features of a more extense dataset.
-There are Time domain variables, and Frequency domain variables, and angle between two vectors.
+There are Time domain variables, Frequency domain variables, and angle between two vectors.
-Each variable deriving from 3-axial signals (XYZ), accordingly results in 3 variables, indicated here by -XYZ.
+Each variable deriving from 3-axial signals (XYZ), results in 3 variables, indicated here by -XYZ.
+Each -XYZ means 3 variables: -X, -Y and -Z.

 ###Subject
 The subject number (1 to 30)